 Distributed for Reaktion Books

-Written to accompany the kimono exhibition at the Metropolitan Museum of Art in September 2014, this sumptuously illustrated book tells the incredible story of a single garment and provides a fascinating new perspective on Japan’s modernization and encounter with the West.
+Kimono: A Modern History, the inspiration for a major exhibition at the Metropolitan Museum of Art in New York, not only tells the story of a distinctive garment’s ever-changing functions and image, but provides a novel perspective on Japan’s modernization and encounter with the West.

 1. The Foundations of a Kimono Fashion Industry

 2. Modernizing the Kimono

 3. Shopping for Kimonos, Shaping Identities

 List of Illustrations